Feature Engineering in R

 You will learn how to implement feature engineering techniques using the R tidymodels framework, emphasizing the recipe package that will allow you to create, extract, transform, and select the best features for your model.Engineer Features and Build Better ML Models

 When faced with a new dataset, you will be able to identify and select relevant features and disregard non-informative ones to make your model run faster without sacrificing accuracy.
-You will also become comfortable applying transformations and creating new features to make your models more efficient, interpretable, and accurate!For Business
+You will also become comfortable applying transformations and creating new features to make your models more efficient, interpretable, and accurate!Training 2 or more people?

 Machine Learning Scientist in R